GovLab/toolsforcollaboration/README.md

 - [Stripe](https://stripe.com/) - a suite of APIs that powers commerce for businesses of all sizes and a system that makes it easy for online retailers to process payments
 - [TechShop](http://www.techshop.ws/) - a vibrant, creative community that provides access to tools, software and space.
 You can make virtually anything at TechShop.
 - [Vicarious](http://vicarious.com/) - building a unified algorithmic architecture to achieve human-level intelligence in vision, language, and motor control.

+# Contributing

+- Please check for duplicates first.
+- Keep descriptions short, simple and unbiased.
+- Please make an individual commit for each suggestion
+- Add a new category if needed.

+Thanks for your suggestions!